Deeppatil05/Government_Scheme_Usage_Analytics/README.md

-4. **Which districts are more efficient in utilizing funds relative to the schemes implemented within them?**
+**4. Which districts are more efficient in utilizing funds relative to the schemes implemented within them?**

   ![image alt](https://github.com/Deeppatil05/Government_Scheme_Usage_Analytics/blob/0a7ccb766a6c3534cece4e8b022b107c098a798c/assets/Q4.png)